sortecoevo/sortee/content/people.md

 ### Budget Committee

-The Budget Committee reviews and approves ama; expenditures fro SORTEE budget for our statutory activities.
+The Budget Committee reviews and approves proposed expenditures.

 Current members are: